Fazal Malik Akif: Rise to stardom: 1970–1974

 Akif performed on television for the first time on the talent show "Naye Funkaar" in Rawalpindi, Pakistan in September 1969.
 The show invited contestants from East Pakistan, now Bangladesh, and Pakistan to showcase their musical, singing, dancing and drama abilities in front of a panel of judges.
 Akif, still determined to pursue his passion for acting, had prepared a drama sketch as his audition piece.
 However, due to encouragement from Agha Nasir, the General manager of the television channel, Akif was put forward to also sing.

 Razia Sultana, a television producer and panel judge took Akif aside after his drama audition and encouraged him to sing in Pashto for the singing segment.
 Despite his apprehension he performed a rendition of the Pashto song "Turah Chay Tairaigy" and won first place in the competition.

 It was around this time Akif won the interest of renowned Pathan poet Ahmed Faraz.
 The two men forged a close friendship and regularly spent evenings together discussing their poetry and lyrics.

 In the years following, Akif went on to perform on various television shows including, "Aaghosh-e-Kohistan", loosely meaning "from the lap of the mountains", "Lok Tamasha", "Lok Mela", "Lok Virsa" and "Nandara".
-Akif represented North-West Frontier Province, now Khyber Pakthunkhwa, regularly alongside established artists from other provinces, performing often as the star attraction on Pakistan Television and other regional channels.

-Soon, Akif's fan base spilled across the border into Afghanistan, and his songs were granted increased radio airtime.
-Akif regularly travelled to Afghanistan to record songs on Radio Afghanistan in Kabul and to cater to the demand of his growing fan base.
-Here Akif met and produced songs with Qamar Gula's husband Mohammad Din Zakhil, a harmonium player and Gul Alam, a noted tabla player, who was also Nashenas's personal musician at the time.

 In 1974, a 27-year-old Akif was invited by Chaklala Television to sing alongside Naheed Akhtar, Tahira Syed and Roshan Ara Begum, three senior figures of the music industry, for the show "Mehfil".
 However, Akif was vehemently against performing duets and perceived such requests to be insults to his artistic individuality.
-He rejected producers' requests for him to sing with Tahira Syed, and instead sang a solo of Qateel Shifai's song, "Gungunati Si Koi Raat Bhi Aajati Hai".
-The producers reformatted the track as if Akif was serenading Tahira Syed.
-Known for his fiery temperament, Akif argued with the producers for not complying with his wishes and for falsely representing his version of the song.